ThomazFac/pythonFluent/README.md

 ## Quickstart
-The recommended way to learn ```pythonFluent``` is to go through the tutorials in the ```tutorials/``` folder and run the examples in the ```examples/``` folder.
+The recommended way to learn ```pythonFluent``` is to go through the tutorials in the ```tutorials/``` folder and to check out the examples in the ```examples/``` folder.
 Furthermore, a read-the-docs page with the complete documentation of the project can be found [**here**][read-the-docs].

 [read-the-docs]: https://read-the-docs.io